Leaderboard

 4 points

-How precisely is his freedom being taken away, other than his freedom to sell Chelsea for megabucks then - checks notes - ah, yes, "donate" the money to war victims? ?
+13. How precisely is his freedom being taken away, other than his freedom to sell Chelsea for megabucks then - checks notes - ah, yes, "donate" the money to war victims? ?
 He isn't being detained.
 He lives in unabashed luxury in Israel and Monte Carlo.
 See my other post on what a massive gangster he is.
 He should never have been allowed into the UK in the first place, let alone be passed a fit and proper person to own a major English football club.
-Still, he'll appreciate your concern.4 points
+Still, he'll appreciate your concern.

 4 points